 What is my mission here:

 And yes, I just deleted my Amazon prime yesterday and stopped buying from this giant altogether.
-It seems wrong talking about zero waste and then trying to sell you something that not only has bad labour ethics and shit loads of packaging and I mean the environmental footprint behind Amazon is huge, but it takes time and effort to get it all up and going until I am able to put my own no packaging products here.
+It seems wrong talking about zero waste and then trying to sell you something that not only has bad labor ethics and shit loads of packaging.
+I mean, the environmental footprint behind Amazon is huge, but it takes time and effort to get it all up and go until I can put my own no packaging products here.

 Share the love if you like what you read.
 What’s your story?
-Are you wanting to grow a business online or do you want to make a difference in the world?
+Do you want to grow a business online, or do you want to make a difference in the world?
 Let me know in the comments below.